boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.6.2 =
+* Fix incorrect function usage when generating htaccess files
+* Correct some permissions logic that caused Create button to be shown to some logged-out users

 = 1.6.1 =
 * Fix a bug where group associations could be lost when Docs were edited by non-admins
 * Add a filter for auto-generated Apache attachment rewrite rules